RoccStar: Career

+Youngblood took Visual and Performing Arts programs at Hollywood High School.

 In 2013, Youngblood began working with Chris Brown, producing and writing alongside Diplo and Timbaland and landing six songs on Brown's album X, including the lead single, "Fine China".
 Youngblood wrote multiple tracks for J.Lo's album in 2014, and is currently working with a number of other prominent artists.
 He formed his own company, called RoccAge Entertainment.
-His debut EP is set for release in 2015.
+His debut EP was set for release in 2015.